 - Boat cruise

-- Brief stop at the Hoover Dam
+- Brief stop for photo opportunities of Hoover Dam

 What To Bring:

-- Bring your I.D. - All passengers booked on a tour must have government issued forms of identification
+- Bring your I.D. - All passengers booked on a tour must have government issued forms of identification.

-- Be sure to book your tour as early in your trip as possible
+- Be sure to book your tour as early in your trip as possible.

 - Not sure what to wear?
-Layered clothing is recommended through the months of March to September, and winter clothing should be worn from October to mid-March"
+Layered clothing is recommended through the months of March to September, and winter clothing should be worn from October to mid-March.

 - Wear sensible shoes.
 The ground at the Grand Canyon is rough, rocky and uneven.
 It is important to wear sturdy, toe-covering shoes that can handle rough terrain.
-Sneakers or hiking boots are highly recommended
+Sneakers or hiking boots are highly recommended.